ptv-logistics/SharpMap.Widgets/README.md

 ### ToDos
 * Enabling/disabling SharpMap layers for Web-Sample
-* Adding interaction to thin Windows-Client
+* Add interaction to thin Windows-Client
 * Some dynamic filtering and styling
 * Better sample data sources
 * More docs